CaptainQuark/redux-sands/README.md

 // Instantiate the wrapper.
 const wrapper = new ReduxWrapper({ called: "example" });

-// Simply add the inital state, the component for render + a reducer. wrapper
+// Simply add the initial state, the component for render + a reducer. wrapper
   .add({ initState: { count: 0 } })
   .add({ component })
   .add({ update: (state, action) => ({ ...state, ...action.element }) })

 // Expose the redux-wrapper as any other redux-component. export default wrapper.connection;
 export const reducer = wrapper.reducer;